 Fast forward to the present, I am so very fortunate that I found my place in the world.
 I work hard; study all the elements that impact deals; and now draw from the experience of literally hundreds of deals.
 I’ve received numerous awards for my writings on the subject, and – incredibly — my firm has twice been named “Mid-size U.S. M&A firm of the Year.”
 I don’t think we qualify as mid-size, but …

 I’ve developed a very unique approach that garners results.
-And for sellers, a proprietary processes that ensure absolute confidentiality,; cuts the distractions and the workload on the business owner to the bare minimum; and virtually guarantees a top-price closing within six months.
+And for sellers, a proprietary process that ensures absolute confidentiality; cuts the distractions and the workload on the business owner to the bare minimum; and virtually guarantees a top-price closing within six months.

 Every business seller deserves a maximized payday, and the freedom to retire well and enjoy the later years of their life.
 Closing maximum-value sale transactions in a confidential, professional, and timely manner is my passion as well as my business.

 When a business buyer or seller calls me – no matter the size – my goal is to help.